What are Zero-order, Partial, and Part Correlations?

 Partial correlation

 Next, a partial correlation is the correlation between an independent variable and a dependent variable after controlling for the influence of other variables on both the independent and dependent variable.
-For instance, a researcher studying occupational stress may be interested in the correlation between the length of time a person has worked with a company and their level of stress while controlling for one or more potentially confounding variables, such as age and pay rate.
-In a partial correlation, the influence of the control variables on both the independent and dependent variables are taken into account.
+For instance, a researcher studying occupational stress might examine the correlation between tenure and stress while controlling for confounding variables like age and pay rate.
+In partial correlation, the analysis accounts for the influence of control variables on both the independent and dependent variables.
 In our example, this would mean that the partial correlation between time with the company and stress would take into account the impact of age and pay rate on both time with the company AND stress.

 Part correlation